cynthiatreger/phsm-traffic-inspection/README.md

 For the `fastpathenabled` VNet tag to be valid, the `FastPathEnabled` feature needs to be enabled on the subscription where that VNet is deployed: make sure to complete both steps to enable resources to connect to the Payment HSM devices.

 Adding the `FastPathEnabled` feature and enabling the `fastpathenabled` tag don't cause any downtime.

+The public documentation related to these 2 settings is currently under review and will be available shortly.

 ## Azure Payment HSM - Networking limitations